-Specific learning outcomes: At the end of the practical course, students will be able to:
+Course outcome: At the end of the practical course, students will be able to:

-- > Estimate the metals and alloys by using quantitative methods - > Analyze the ores and pharmaceutical preparations quantitatively - 1.
-Gravimetric analysis Estimation of mixture of copper and nickel - 2.
+- > Estimate the metals and alloys by using quantitative methods. - > Analyze the ores and pharmaceutical preparations quantitatively - 1.
+Gravimetric analysis Estimation of mixture of copper andnickel - 2.
 Gravimetric analysis Estimation of mixture of calcium and barium - 3.
 Colorimetric analysis Estimation of copper - 4.
 Analysis of cement - 5.
 Analysis of alloys (brass and solder) - 6.
 Estimation of calcium and magnesium in plant samples. - 7.
 Preparation and analysis of a coordination complex. - 8.
 Estimation of pharmaceutical preparations (Paracetamol, Cimetidine) - 9.
 Analysis of iron ore. - 10.
 Estimation of Composition of a complex by Job's method. - 11.
 Colorimetric determination of stability constant of a complex - 12.
 Analysis of a fungicide.

 - 1. Vogel's Text book of quantitative Chemical analysis, G.H.
 Jaffery, J. Bassett, J. Mendhan and R.C.
 Deeny.
-ELBS, 1997. - 2.
-Analytical Chemistry in Metallurgy, V.I.
+ELBS,1997. - Analytical Chemistry in Metallurgy, V.I.
 Posypaiko and N.A.
-Vasiua, Mir Publishe, Moscow, 1984.
+Vasiua, Mir Publisher, Moscow, 1984.

-15CHEP0316 Organic Chemistry Practical- II (2 credit)
+Organic Chemistry Practical-II